-Members of the board of directors of the Agency are also the members of the boards of the Sullivan County Infrastructure Local Development Corporation (the "SCILDC") and the Sullivan County Funding Corporation (the "SCFC"), therefore each entity is considered a related party with the other entities.
+Members of the Board of Directors of the Agency are also the members of the Boards of the Sullivan County Infrastructure Local Development Corporation (the "SCILDC") and the Sullivan County Funding Corporation (the "SCFC"); therefore, each entity is considered a related party with the other entities.
 The Agency provides administrative services to both SCILDC and SCFC and has an annual professional service contract with them.
-Expenses under the service contract totaled \$12,000 and \$40,000 for the year ended December 31, 2019 for SCILDC and SCFC respectively.
-Due from related parties totaled \$12,000 and \$0 for the year ended December 31, 2019 for SCILDC and SCFC respectively.
+Expenses under the service contract totaled \$12,000 and \$40,000 for the years ended December 31, 2020 and 2019 for SCILDC and SCFC, respectively.
+Due from related parties totaled \$0 and \$0 for the year ended December 31, 2020 and \$12,000 and \$0 for the year ended December 31, 2019 for SCILDC and SCFC, respectively.